Meet CICS West Belden and Distinctive Schools

 “We really focus a lot of our efforts around filling the gaps for each child,” says Colleen Collins, Director at West Belden.
 “We recognize that kids are in different places as it relates to each concept.”

-In early March 2020, members of Prodigy’s Partnership team visited Chicago to work with teachers across four campuses from Distinctive Schools, the non-profit organization that manages West Belden.
+In early March 2020, members of Prodigy’s team visited Chicago to meet with teachers across four campuses from Distinctive Schools, the non-profit organization that manages West Belden.

 They saw firsthand how teachers used Prodigy to meet math students' individual learning needs across a diverse student population, including both advanced and English Language Learners (ELLs).